loginom/loginom-help-en-omegat/data/processors/transformation/cross-table.md

 ## Wizard

-The wizard window is divided into two areas: available fields (leftward) and selected fields (rightward).
+The wizard window is divided into two areas: available fields (to the left) and selected fields (to the right).

-* **Available fields** contains the input data set fields.
+* **Available fields** contain the input data set fields.
 * **Selected fields** are divided into groups.
    * ![Columns](../../images/icons/dataset-operations/dsa-columns_default.svg) Columns.
    * ![Strings](../../images/icons/dataset-operations/dsa-rows_default.svg) Strings.